vertoker/string-calculator/README.md

 <P>
 Simple calculator in Python, which can solve expression in string

+<I>C# and Python version is fully functionality.
+JS version doesn't contain: power, sqrt, constants like e or pi</I>

 <B>Can solve basic operations (+, -, *, /)</B>

 <I>In: </I>4-5+6